andri-ys/my-react-app/README.md

 1. When someone wins, highlight the three squares that caused the win.
 1. When no one wins, display a message about the result being a draw.

+It sure is a fun way to learn new technologies :-)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).